XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 kubectl run wget --image=busybox -i --tty --restart=Never
 ```

-In the terminal that opens, run `nslookup` and pass the name of the Service 'nginx-service', it will return the IP address of the Service:
+In the terminal that opens, run `nslookup` and pass the name of the service 'nginx-service', it will return the IP address of the service:

 ```
 nslookup nginx-service